takuto-okuno-riken/mtess/README.md

 ##
 <b>Demo6</b><br>
-This demo shows extraction of real fMRI 132 ROI time-series data.
-Then calculation of MTESS among group of fMRI ROI time-series data.<br>
+This demo shows extraction of rs-fMRI time-series data (132 ROIs).
+Then calculation of MTESS among group of rs-fMRI ROI time-series data.<br>
 (Caution: Data is not included in toolbox.
 This demo is just sample use.)
 ~~~
 >> nii2roisig -a D:/work/conn/rois/atlas.nii --showsig --transform 1 *_rfMRI_REST1_LR.nii.gz